frederic-perez/AmE-dictionary/dictionary.md

 __doldrums__
 __dole out__ _v_ _Pringles will dole out thousands of speakers that fit atop Pringles cans and amplify music from MP3 players._
 __doom and gloom__
-__doorbuster__ :two: A doorbuster is a marketing and sales strategy retailers use to get a high volume of customers into their stores.
+__doorbuster__ (door-buster) :three: A doorbuster is a marketing and sales strategy retailers use to get a high volume of customers into their stores.
 During a doorbuster sale, a particular item or a selection of items is given at a special discount price for a limited period. _Employees went to stores to see if doorbuster deals were available online._
 __doozy__
 __double up__ _phrasal v_  To bend suddenly, as in pain or laughter.
 __double-decker bus__
 __dour__ _Hong Kong in dour mood as Chinese leader makes return visit._
 __dousing__ _The Nationals are dousing the District of Columbia with new hope._
 __down to earth__ _adj_ With no illusions or pretensions; practical and realistic. _A down-to-earth view of marriage._ :es: con los pies en la tierra
+__downright__
 __downtrodden__ _The Clippers were the victims, the downtrodden, the doormats._
 __doze__ _v_
 __drab__ (drabber jobs) _adj_ Dull or commonplace in character; dreary: _a drab personality._